 While your home’s neighborhood may not be in demand, there’s bound to be a buyer for every property.
-Play up your area’s inherent charms, while drawing attention away from its lesser qualities to help your home find its new owner.Looking for a better way to sell?Discover your options 100% free
+To help your home find its new owner, play up your area’s inherent charms while drawing attention away from its less desirable qualities.

-That old location, location, location adage is all well and good when you’re selling in a desirable locale, but factors like living in a lesser school district, near train tracks or on a busy street can make selling feel untenable.
-But don’t despair, here are a few ways to make the most of your situation.
+That old location, location, location adage is all well and good when you’re selling in a desirable locale, but factors like living in a less sought-after school district, near train tracks or on a busy street can make a good sale feel unattainable.
+But don’t despair, here are a few ways to make the most of your situation and sell your home.

 The question you should be asking yourself: what are houses selling for in my neighborhood?
 Appeal to the starter-home buyer with a competitive price that enables their entry into the real estate market.
-When marketing your home towards first-time homebuyers or the tighter-budgeted, avoid overspending on renovations to up the value of your home.
-Doing so might add up to a losing game should your home go for under asking from a bargain seeker.
-Save your pennies so your buyer can do the same.
+When marketing your home towards first-time homebuyers or buyers on a tighter budget, avoid overspending on renovations in an attempt to up the value of your home.
+Doing so can lose you money in the long run if your home ends up selling for less than the asking price.
+If you save your pennies, then your buyers can too.

 Play To Your Audience

-Just because yours isn’t in a blue-chip neighborhood, doesn’t mean that the area doesn’t have its charms.
-A neighborhood with amenities like grocery stores, shopping malls and restaurants with a high Walk Score is highly attractive to a buyer who prefers hustle-bustle over peace and quiet.
+Just because your property isn’t located in a blue-chip neighborhood doesn’t mean that the area doesn’t have its charms.
+A neighborhood with amenities like grocery stores, shopping malls and restaurants with a high Walkability Score can be highly attractive to a buyer who prefers hustle-bustle over peace and quiet.

 One person’s drawback – such as proximity to a school – may well be another’s positive, in this case, for a family with small children.
-Alternatively, a neighborhood with a lower-ranking school district, and perhaps proportionally lower property taxes, would be a boon for a childfree buyer.
-A nearby railroad track means noise to one buyer, and proximity to public transportation to another.
+Alternatively, a neighborhood with a lower-ranking school district might mean proportionally lower property taxes, and would be a boon for a childfree buyer.
+A nearby railroad track might mean noise to one buyer but mean proximity to public transportation for another.
 Whatever the character of your neighborhood, play to its strengths, rather than attempting to cover up its weaknesses.

 Enhance The Experience